 - Celebrate the progress of the Americans with Disabilities Act and the 25th ADA Anniversary by taking the PLEDGE (click here)!

 January - May 2015 Top Ten Violations DataCCDA has tabulated monthly alleged violation types, locations types, and State/Federal case filings and/or demand letters.
 Within 2014, CCDA collected over 10,000 alleged ADA accessibility violations from 3,175 cases and/or demand letters and that number continues to grow.
 Tabulation data for the first half of 2015 is under review and will be posted shortly.
 Please click here for to access the latest 2015 Top Ten Violation data.

 The National Organization on Disability reports that 54 million Americans have a disability.
 The U.S. Census Bureau reports that nearly six million people in California have a disability.
 This resource is for everyone-with or without a disability-who wants to interact more effectively with people with disabilities.
 The Americans with Disabilities Act (ADA) of 1990 was conceived with the goal of integrating people with disabilities into all aspects of life, particularly the workplace and the marketplace.
 Sensitivity toward people with disabilities is not only in the spirit of the ADA, it makes good business sense.
 It can help you expand your business, better serve your customers or develop your audience.
 Practicing disability etiquette is an easy way to make people with disabilities feel welcome.

-You do not have to feel awkward when dealing with a person who has a disability.
+You do not have to feel awkward when interacting with a person who has a disability.
 The attached resource provided some basic tips for you to follow.

-With the passing of SB1186, a partnership was formed between Department of Rehabilitations, DOR and the Division of the State Architect, DSA with the California Commission on Disability Access.
+With the passing of SB1186, a partnership was formed between Department of Rehabilitation (DOR), the Division of the State Architect (DSA), and with the California Commission on Disability Access (CCDA).
 Please review the outstanding ADA services offered by our State Government Partners.